benjaminiserman/WingCrypt/README.md

 1. Download either "build.zip" or "standalone.zip" from the latest release, depending on your prerequisites.
 2. Unzip the file.
-3. Find the file "WingCrypt.exe" within the unzipped folder and run it.
+3. Find the file "WingCryptWPF.exe" within the unzipped folder and run it.
 4. Select files or folders to encrypt/decrypt.
 5. Enter a password.
 6. Click either the Encrypt or the Decrypt button.